Durham family mourns after beloved husband, father killed in driveway

 Their family said they believe Zheng was targeted, following a string of robberies during the past few years.

 "What do you get?
 Looking at how I'm lying here.
-What happened to my family," said a grief-stricken Shirley Chan, Zheng's husband.
+What happened to my family," said a grief-stricken Shirley Chan, Zheng's wife.

 The family owned and ran China Wok in Durham.